guido-7/ecommerce/README.md

   - **Customers**: Can browse, purchase, and view their own orders.
   - **Store managers**: Have access to the admin panel to manage products, categories, brands and orders.

-- The **User model is extended and customized** to include additional fields such as saved addresses, profile data, and group-based permissions.
+- The **User model is extended and customized** to include additional fields such as saved addresses and phone number.

 ## Extra Features